lxucs/go-game-easy/README.md

 ## "Mini" Go Game with Classic AI Agents

-An "easier" version of Go game implemented in Python, with more constraints on legal moves, and simpler winning condition.
+An "easier" version of Go game implemented in Python 3, with more constraints on legal moves, and simpler winning condition.

-GUI is provided for human to play; legal actions at each turn are indicated on the board.
+GUI is provided for human to play; legal actions at each turn are indicated on the board as blue dots.

-Various AI agents are also provided.
+The following AI agents are also provided:
+* Random agent
+* Greedy agent
+* Minimax search agent with alpha-beta pruning
+* Expectimax search agent
+* Approximate Q-learning agent

 <img src="img/Board.jpg" alt="Board" width="450" align="middle"/>

 ### Usage

+Install dependencies: `pip install -r requirements.txt`

 #### Start A Match